manolino/vilfredo-setup/INSTALL.rst

     apt-get install vim
     dpkg-reconfigure locales

-and add the italian locale ``it_IT.UTF-8`` from the list displayed on the console, then specify it as default locale.
+and add your locale from the list displayed on the console, then specify it as default.
 Then enter the following commands:

 .. code:: sh